ghivert/bright/README.md

 }

 pub fn update(model: Model, msg: Msg) {
   // bright.start begins the bright update cycle.
-It's required to use bright
-  // in efficiently.
+Always use bright.start,
+  // because start takes cares of lazy computations and cleanup. use model <- bright.start(model)
+  // We can now chain computations on our #(Bright(data, computed), Effect(msg))
+  // data newly created.
+  model
   // By using function capture, we can easily use our update function here.
   // bright.update will automatically run your update against data, here our
   // Data record.
 Like every update function, that function have to return
   // a #(Data, Effect(Msg)).
 The message will automatically be batched with
   // next messages.
-  // Finally, Bright(Data, Computed) is returned, with Data updated.
-To let you
+  // Finally, #(Bright(Data, Computed), Effect(msg)) is returned, with Data
-  // continue the chain.
+  // updated.
+To let you continue the chain.
-  use model <- bright.start(model)
-  use model <- bright.update(model, update_data(_, msg))
-  model
+  |> bright.update(update_data(_, msg))
   // bright.compute will compute the new derived data, and let you set it in
   // the computed.
 You can also simply return the original computed, in which
   // case the data is not updated.